UniMelb-Actuarial/ACTL20004-ACTL90021-2024/content/docs/0-study-plan/week-3/index.md

 This week, we will cover the following topics:

-- Module 3, which is concerned with the calculation of IBNR claim counts.
+- The third section of Module 6 Excel, which is concerned with arrays and related formulas.
+- The end of Module 2: essentially a bit more notation, and discussion of the regulatory framework in Australia
+- The first two sections of Module 3: how to take exposure into account (a major element that could change from one period of origin to the next), and our first reserving technique for counts, which is based on exposure
-- There are some slides with the main elements, but a major component of the module is with a spreadsheet, which can be downloaded [here](https://canvas.lms.unimelb.edu.au/courses/191080/modules/items/5059291)
+- There are some slides with the main elements, but a major component of the module is with a spreadsheet, which can be downloaded [here](https://canvas.lms.unimelb.edu.au/courses/220261/modules/items/5987604)

 <!-- Here is the end of week 2 video, which introduces week 3: -->
 <!--  -->